cruncha-cruncha/lobster/README.md

 # Lobster
-This is a playground for practicing full-stack development.
+This is a playground for practicing full-stack micro-architecture development.
 When it's finished (never will be), it'll be a local buy/sell/trade site similar to [Kijiji](https://www.kijiji.ca/).

 ## Components
 - React frontend